[For absolute beginners] What is suspicious access?

 ③ GET communication and POST communication

-I'd like to touch on the commonly seen "GET communication" and "POST communication."
+I'd like to touch upon the commonly seen "GET communication" and "POST communication."

 GET communication (image: postcard)

-Purpose: When asking for information.
-(Example: Display a page, view information with /?author=1)
+Purpose: When you want to ask for information.
+(Example: display a page, view information with /?author=1)

-Characteristics: The information sent is attached to the URL (like ?author=1).
-Since it is completely visible, important information cannot be sent.
+Features: The information you send is attached to the URL (like ?author=1).
+It's completely visible, so you can't send important information.

 POST communication (Image: A letter in an envelope)

-Purpose: When requesting someone to receive information (e.g., logging in, submitting a form)
+Purpose: To ask someone to "please receive this information!"
+(Examples: logging in, submitting a form)

-Features: The information to be sent (ID and password) can be hidden in an envelope and sent.
-The information is not revealed in the URL.
+Features: The information being sent (ID and password) can be hidden by placing it in an envelope.
+The information does not appear in the URL.

 Why is this important?